 When it comes to looking after our eyes, most of us know that our diets and lifestyles are important.
 Both the food we eat and keeping fit helps our vision last longer.
 However, many people are not aware of the crucial role our environment plays in preventing or promoting eye disease.

 Factors including sunlight, air pollution, and weather conditions can all have an impact on our ability to see clearly.
 In this article, we discuss how and why environmental problems may occur.

 Trachoma is an infection of the eyes, mainly seen in developing countries.
-It causes scarring of the eyelid, and a distortion of the eyelashes.
+It causes scarring of the eyelid and a distortion of the eyelashes.
 The deformed eyelashes then repeatedly scrape the cornea, leading to opacities and eventually blindness.
-Humidity, along with inadequate water supplies and poor sanitation have been shown to increase the likelihood of trachoma spreading.
+Humidity, along with inadequate water supplies and poor sanitation has been shown to increase the likelihood of trachoma spreading.

-Cold weather and harsh winds can also result in eye problems – temperatures of less than 30 degrees farenheit often lead to dry eyes, discomfort, and irritation due to insufficient tear production.
+Cold weather and harsh winds can also result in eye problems – temperatures of less than 30 degrees Fahrenheit often lead to dry eyes, discomfort, and irritation due to insufficient tear production.